Build Power with Glute Bridges: 7 Variations Every Runner Should Try

-The glute bridge is a fantastic exercise to help combat our often weak glute and core muscles as it works our gluteus maximus, hamstrings, and transverse abdominis.
+The glute bridge is a great exercise to help combat our often weak glute and core muscles.
+As runners, many of us develop imbalances from long hours of sitting and the repetitive, forward-only motion of running.

 A person doing a glute bridge.